-Stephanie is an attorney in the firm's Financial Litigation Services Department.
+Stephanie is an attorney in the firm's Complex Commercial Litigation Services Department.
 Stephanie represents her clients in both state and federal courts.

 She concentrates her practice in litigation regarding mortgage matters representing large financial institutions.
 Upon graduation from law school, Stephanie concentrated her practice in labor and employment law, serving in a federal government position as well as in private practice.
 She was also a sole labor law practitioner for five years.
 Stephanie has represented clients in all aspects of litigation before both state and federal administrative bodies.
 She is well-versed in labor and employment law, administrative law, and appellate litigation.